zuk3y/zuk3y/index.md

 - easier to use than mainstream opinion

-i use kali linux by offensive security. you can either use it on a virtualization software like virtualbox/vmware or use it as a partition along with your host os.

 [installation guide for virtualization](https://phoenixnap.com/kb/how-to-install-kali-linux-on-virtualbox)

 [installation guide for main os](https://techsprobe.com/how-to-install-kali-linux-2020-on-a-laptop-pc/)

 ## secure your kali installation